 The brain is made up of white and gray matter.
 The gray matter is what can be seen when people look at the brain, and it is made up of nerve cells.
 White matter is found in the deeper parts of the brain and is composed of connective fibers covered in myelin, which facilitates communication between the nerves.
 Apparently, students that are diagnosed with dyslexia have a smaller amount of gray matter in the left parietotemporal area as compared to non-dyslexic people.
 Having a smaller amount of gray matter in that part of the brain could lead to issues when it comes to processing sound structures within a language.
 Several children with dyslexia also have less white matter in the same area compared to the average readers, and that is significant because the white matter seems to be connected to increased reading skills.

 Commonwealth Learning Online Institute supports the individualized curriculum from K12 that is based on decades of education research concerning the way minds work.
-With courses developed for each of the five essential reading skills, teachers are able to learn how to implement best teaching practices for all areas of reading.
+With courses developed for each of the five essential reading skills, teachers of reading are able to learn how to implement best teaching practices for all areas of structured literacy.
 The curriculum is wrapped with rich and engaging content that turns the mind on.
-After all, the mind may wander when the traditional classes do not intercept the problems experienced by the students.
+After all, the mind may wander when traditional literacy instruction classes do not intercept the problems experienced by the students.

-Each course includes background content and how assessment helps guide instruction.
+Each course includes background content and how assessment helps guide instruction for students.
 Teachers are exposed to observational, informal, and formal assessments.
-Student evaluation is key to understanding how to structure instruction to meet the needs of all learners.
+Student evaluation is key to dyslexia awareness and understanding how to structure instruction to meet the needs of all learners.
 The objective of the evaluation is not to diagnose but to identify the barrier preventing success.
 The process of evaluation is going to look different for each individual.
 If preliminary teacher assessments point towards a possible reading disability the student is often referred to the formal evaluation team.
 The usual concerns are related to but not limited to the symptoms of dyslexia, ADHD, and other disabilities.
 An assessment can entail: